lukaskierzek/lukaskierzek/README.md

 Self-motivated programmer looking for new challenges.
 Every day I develop my programming skills and look for development opportunities

-In my free time I like to browse and create maps :earth_americas:
+In my free time I like to browse maps and learn Japanese :earth_americas: :japan:

 :e-mail: lukas.kierzek@gmail.com